What is Emotional Preparation

 “Working with things that stimulate you is completely different than working with things that don’t.”

-“Using Emotional Preparation effectively involves being the raw nerve actively stimulated but not in action until affected with the other justifying your own actions. “
+“Using Emotional Preparation effectively involves being the raw nerve.
+Activate your Raw nerve to stimulate the depth of your emotion.
+Wait until your affected to justifying your own actions. “

 “It is essential for the Actor to realize that the only way they can work with Preparation is to release it “